What Is The DIfference?

 Why Misdiagnosis Matters

 Conventional medicine often offers antidepressants or birth control, which may ease symptoms but don’t address the underlying causes.
-In my work as a naturopath and trauma-informed practitioner, I see that PMDD requires a multi-layered approach—looking at nutrition, gut health, nervous system regulation, and emotional healing
+In my work as a naturopath and trauma-informed emotional healing practitioner, I see that PMDD requires a multi-layered approach—looking at nutrition, gut health, nervous system regulation, and emotional healing

 A Personal Note

-Through naturopathy, plant-based nutrition, and trauma healing therapies such as Family Constellations and Rapid Core Healing, I rebuilt my nervous system and moved beyond PMDD.
+Through naturopathy, anti-inflammatory nutrition, and trauma healing therapies such as Family Constellations and Rapid Core Healing, I rebuilt my nervous system and moved beyond PMDD.
 That’s why I’m so passionate about helping women understand the difference between PMS and PMDD: because you deserve clear answers, compassionate care, and a path that actually works.

 The Takeaway

 The difference between PMS and PMDD lies in severity, impact, and underlying mechanisms.
 PMS is common and uncomfortable, but generally manageable.
 PMDD is a serious condition that affects both body and mind, often linked to nervous system sensitivity and past emotional trauma.
+PMS often is linked to hormonal abnormalities, whereas PMDD often happens to women with perfectly normal hormone levels.

 The good news?
 PMDD is treatable.
 With the right support, you can reduce symptoms, restore balance, and feel like yourself again—not just for a few days a month, but throughout your cycle.